TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 :aspect:`Description`
     If set, then children of all siblings of a page being edited will have the page cache cleared.

-    Default is that when a page record is edited, the cache for itself and siblings (same level) is cleared.
+    Default is that when a page record is edited, the cache for itself, the parent, and siblings (same level) is cleared.

 .. _pagetcemaintables-disablehideatcopy: